chetmurthy/yay/README.md

   to know how to write their YAML.
 They practice "defensive YAML", and this is a *prima facie* proof that this goal has not been met.

-## Introducing YAYAML's Specification
+## YAYAML's Design Goals

 YAYAML's specification is structured in the manner of typical language
 specs: it specifies the character-set of the language, then the lexemes, and then the grammar.
 The goals of YAYAML (in addition to those of YAML) are:

 1. enable and deliver straightforward implementation using lex/yacc tooling, and hence to ensure that all implementations can have